udugam/bamazon/README.md

 The manager application (bamazonManager.js) allows a user(manager) to view products for sale, view low inventory, add inventory, and add a new product for sale.
 Low inventory is set at a quantity less than 5.
 Here is the demo of the [Bamazon Manager Experience](https://youtu.be/kzj6OEj8Tdk)

 ### Supervisor Experience
-The supervisor application (bamazonSupervisor.js) allows a user(supervisor) to view products sales by department and add new departments.
-The products sales by department option will print to the console all departments that have products for sale while summing up the total sales and calculating the total profit.
-Overhead costs are pre-set in the program code.
-Please also note that when a new department is added, it will not show up on the product sales table until a supervisor adds a product to the department.
+The supervisor application (bamazonSupervisor.js) allows a user(supervisor) to "view product sales by department" and "add new departments".
+The product sales by department option will print to the console all departments that have products for sale while calculating the total sales and total profit for that department.
+Overhead costs for each department are pre-set in the program code.
+Please also note that when a new department is added, it will not show up in the department sales table until a supervisor adds a product to the new department.
 Here is the demo of the [Bamazon Supervisor Experience](https://youtu.be/tgTuOKWlBzs)